optinsoft/QRShow/README.md

 ### Configuring

-QRShow configuration file located at /conf/config.php
+QRShow configuration file located at `/conf/config.php`

+Please, don't edit this file directly.
+Instead put your configuration settings to `/conf/user_config.php`.
+You can create `/conf/user_config.php` by copying it from `/conf/_user_config.php`.

 ####  `QRShow` constants
 name | description